react-hook-use-cta: (use Call To Action)

 Custom actions

 Custom actions are a powerful way to extend the functionality of your state management system.
-This gives you the flexibility to:
+You can define as many as you need.

 Custom actions Example